Ghini/ghini.desktop/doc/use_cases-jbq.rst

   ..  admonition:: Details
       :class: toggle

-- When we physically associate a label to a plant, there's always the chance that something happens either to the plant (it may die) or to the label (it may become unreadable), or to the association (they may be separated).
-We have software-aided protocols for these events.

-  ..  admonition:: we find a dead plant
-      :class: toggle

-         Whenever a plant is found dead, we collect its label and put it in a box next to the main data insertion terminal, the box is marked “dead plants”.

-         Definitely at least once a week, the box is emptied and the database is updated with this information.

-         Dead plants aren't *removed* from the database, they stay there but get a **quantity** zero.
-If the cause of death is known, this is also written in the dabase.

-         Please once again remember that a **Plant** is not an **Accession** and please remember we do not remove objects from the database, we just add to their history.

-         Insert the complete plant code (something like ``012345.1``, or ``2017.0001.3``, and you don't need leading zeros nor quotes), right click on the corresponding row, and click on **edit**. change the quantity to 0, fill in the reason and preferably also the date of change.

-  ..  admonition:: we find a plant without a label
-      :class: toggle

-         This is unfortunate, but happens.
-What we do is to put a new label to the plant, and to clearly state that the label is a replacement of an original one.
-We then handle the case as if it was a new accession, plus we clearly mark

 - Regularly, we need producing reports about our collection that the Ecuadorian Environment Ministery (MAE) requires and that justify the very